 If the thought of watching somebody lick their hands after stroking slimy, putrid corpse tang makes you queasy, I'd recommend passing on this film.

-of those classic "Must Have" films that make everybody's favorite films lists.
-If you're a fan of films like Buttgereit's Nekromantik , Cerda's Aftermath or D'Amato's Buio Omega, you're going to probably dig this as I
+one of those classic "Must Have" films that make everybody's favorite films lists.
+If you're a fan of films like Buttgereit's Nekromantik , Cerda's Aftermath or D'Amato's Buio Omega, you're going to probably dig this

 2001 US giallo by Sean Weathers with Michelle Soto, Julia Cornish and Tumaini.